Huqicheng/zheap/src/backend/access/zheap/README.md

 return NULL.

-During visibility checking of a tuple in a zheap page or an undo chain, if we find that the tuple’s transaction slot has been reused, we retrieve the transaction information (xid and cid that has modified the tuple) of that tuple from undo.
+During visibility checking of a tuple in a zheap page or an undo chain, if we find that the tupleâ€™s transaction slot has been reused, we retrieve the transaction information (xid and cid that has modified the tuple) of that tuple from undo.